dipy/dipy/doc/devel/intro.rst

 The lead developer is Eleftherios Garyfallidis, with support from Ian Nimmo-Smith, Matthew Brett, Bago Amirbekian, Frank Yeh, Christopher Nguyen and (your name here).

-The primary develpment repository is `dipy github`_
+The primary develpoment repository is `dipy github`_

 Please do contribute.
 Have a look at :ref:`using-git` for some ideas on how to get going.